pcc-git/Practice_Final_Coding_Challenge/_index.md

 ## Challenge 1

 A man, his son, and a grandson are all named John.
-The was born in 1936, the son in 1976, and the grandson was born in 1999.
+The man was born in 1936, the son in 1976, and the grandson was born in 1999.
 The man and grandson were born in Utah, but the son was born in Oregon.
 Recreate the following graphic to show this story about our names.
 ```python
 url_names = 'https://github.com/byuidatascience/data4names/raw/master/data-raw/names_year/names_year.csv'
 dat_names = pd.read_csv(url_names)